PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - 100 questions limitation.
 - Microsoft Forms does not have an update feature for submitted answers or the option to save a form for later.
 - There is a 4000-character maximum on text responses.
+- There are 2 to 10 options per response for ranking questions.
+Which means you can only ask 50 questions.
+- There can only be 60 options stored for choice questions.
+- You only have 20 questions when using the Likert scale.
+This is because the Likert scale counts each statement as one question.

 ##### Microsoft Power Platform